 On the top of a cliff with its flat side turned towards the horizon, a dozen of little lights glowed in the night.
 Under that rock, slippery edges and sharp rims, a forest of lumpy and long dark spikes rested.
 Tall, broken and hollow, not organic, but not solid, they stood.
 The storm was unsettling, brutal, harsh winds blew between the spike formation, whistled while rolling within the pieces, a haunting tune played, abstract and chilling.
 Rain, cold and unyielding, it created ponds and streams in the valley.
 A lightning reflected over the water, and the cliff and the polished curbs of the structure.
 Landscape shone brightly for a moment revealing me on the cliff, monitoring the forest for an enemy.

 Thunder roared, while I suffered consistent raindrops beating on me.
 Air shook and my body with it.
 Indicators glowed, whirring of my joints tensed, a hiss from the cooler and I stood up.
 Another lightning, flash set me months back when I first got here.
-A dozen ships left the main vessel „Ilderon“ and ignited boosters to reach the planet’s stratosphere.
+A dozen of ships left the main vessel „Ilderon“ and ignited the boosters to reach the planet’s stratosphere.
 All of them deployed flaps before the entrance, heat consumed the edges and we went in.
 Atmosphere analysis calibrated the Hildur assembly; the capsules hit the ground, fertile, colorful, and alive.
 Ilderon received the data, probes confirmed the calculation, and the parts started to connect.

 „Aida 997 Killdrop“, she introduced herself.